erans/nsq-to-gs/README.md

   * Subs to NSQ (creates a channel)
   * Waits for timeBucket to elapse
   * Pauses the channel
-  * Takes all the messages off the queue, de-dupes in memory, sticks them on S3
+  * Takes all the messages off the queue, de-dupes in memory, sticks them on GS
   * Finish()es the messages
   * Unpauses the channel
   * Repeat